 The sales finance business is exposed to interest rate risks.
-Interest rate risk is defined as the potential variance in the earnings of an entity or the fair value of the portfolio that would result from a fluctuation in the general level of market interest rates where funds with differing fixed- rate periods or differing terms are financed and invested.
+Interest rate risk is defined as the potential variance in the earnings of an entity or the fair value of the portfolio that would result from a fluctuation in the general level of market interest rates where funds with differing fixed-rate periods or differing terms are financed and invested.

-Nissan measures the risks by using the sensitivity analysis with various interest rate scenarios and determines the risk tolerance level.
-Nissan controls the interest rate maturities of both assets and liabilities to maintain the risks within an acceptable tolerance level.
+Nissan measures these risks by using sensitivity analysis with various interest rate scenarios and determines its risk tolerance level.
+We control the interest rate maturities of both assets and liabilities to maintain the risks within an acceptable tolerance level.

-The sensitivity analysis mentioned above uses statistical models, such as the Monte Carlo Simulation Method; however, the actual fluctuation of market interest rates and its impact may deviate significantly from the assumptions used in the models.
+The sensitivity analysis mentioned above uses assumptions that are considered reasonable, but the actual fluctuation of market interest rates and its impact may deviate from these significantly.
 Nissan enters into interest rate derivative financial instruments to maintain the potential variability of interest rates at the desired level of risk exposure.
-The main objective of these transactions is to mitigate the risks and not to pursue speculative profit maximization.
+The main objective of these transactions is to mitigate risk and not to pursue speculative profit maximization.